 I can’t even believe that I have to say this, but do not wear clothing that suggests any strong political leaning.

 On one of our day tours into the West Bank, an American tourist who joined us was wearing a Make America Great Again t-shirt.
 To Palestinian neighbourhoods.
+Who are under occupation by Israeli military.
+Which is funded annually by $3.8B USD.
 Just DUMB.

 He was asked by our tour guide to please change shirts as that type of statement can make the himself, and the whole group, a target, and he responded with “But America’s a free country, I can do what I want”.
 YOU’RE NOT IN AMERICA, MATE.
 Sigh.